nsnarender5511/go-opentelemety-implemetation/locust-simulations/README.md

 5. Start the test

 This configuration ensures the API receives a realistic mix of customer traffic with a controlled number of administrative operations.

+### Example 3: Master Store Testing

+To create a test that specifically targets the master-store API:

+1. Start Locust with `--class-picker`
+2. In the class picker UI, select the `MasterStoreUser` class
+3. Set the maximum counts for master-store tasks:
+   - `max_master_browse_products: 50`
+   - `max_master_buy_product: 20`
+   - `max_master_health_check: 5`
+4. Start the test

+The master-store API will receive exactly 50 product list requests, 20 product purchase requests, and 5 health check requests.

+### Example 4: Simulating Both Services Simultaneously

+To simulate load on both the product service and master-store:

+1. Start Locust with `--class-picker`
+2. In the class picker UI, select both `SimulationUser` and `MasterStoreUser` classes
+3. Configure task limits for both classes
+4. Start the test

+This configuration allows testing both services simultaneously, simulating real-world traffic patterns where both services receive requests concurrently.

 ## Troubleshooting